 - Allow interpreter to attend the course meetings

-- Provide all needed course information and materials as requested by DRO or the interpreter
+- Provide all course information and materials as requested by DRO or the interpreter

-- Confirm required events outside the usual classroom schedule i.e. field trips, etc.
+- Confirm any required events outside the usual classroom schedule i.e. field trips, etc.

 - Contact the DRO immediately if and when: